jekyllgrim/ZScript_Basics/HUD_and_statusbar.md

 As long as the flags are set up correctly, the image will remain at the same place but will change its size.

-Note, scaling of a specific HUD element is unrelated to the HUD's own scale, which can be controlled by the user: see next section.
+Note, scaling of a specific HUD element is unrelated to the HUD's own scale, which can be controlled by the user (explained below).

 ##### Text offsets